SaneSky109/DeepRL/README.md

 ## Acknowledgments
 This project is inspired by the classic Atari Asteroids game and the wealth of research in the field of reinforcement learning.
-We are grateful to the open-source community for providing the tools and libraries that made this project possible.
+I am grateful to the open-source community for providing the tools and libraries that made this project possible.

 Happy learning and exploring!